shinhermit/graphene-chain-mutation/README.md

 ### Nesting with inline reference

-We can use the referencing capability offered by `ShareResultMiddleware` to reference the result of a root mutation in a nested mutation (that uses a resolver).
+We can use the referencing capability offered by the `ShareResult` class to reference the result of a root mutation in a nested mutation (that uses a resolver).

 Example: